 “I would suggest that you eat your breakfast and then get ready for your first day of education,” said Jones, making me jump.
 He placed a rack of toast and three glasses of orange juice on the table.
 “I will be driving you to school today.
 Meet me outside in ten minutes.”

-“What do I need for school?” she asked, looking around our room.
+“What do I need for school?” she asked, looking around the room.

 “Most things will be provided for you.
 Just take a bag to put your pencil case in.”